 Step 4: Component cards

-· If your motherboard has built-in graphics, Wi-Fi and/or modem, skip to step 5.
-If not, insert the cards into the dedicated slots in the mother board, making sure the ports show through the rear of the case.
+If your motherboard has built-in graphics, Wi-Fi, and modem, skip step 5.
+If not, insert the cards into the dedicated slots in the motherboard, making sure the ports show through the rear of the case.

 Step 5: Drives